[Updated January 9, 2023]

 Price Lake has a fantastic hiking trail that loops it, as well as on-site boat, kayak and canoe rentals.
 It’s also open to fishing with a valid Virginia or NC fishing license.

-The park also offers a 100-site picnic area and a 197-site campground for visitors to enjoy.
+The Jullian Price Campground has 197 camp sites.
+The park also offers a 100-site picnic area for visitors to enjoy.

 20. Hike to Rough Ridge